vcon-dev/signalwire_adapter/README.md

 ## Production Deployment

 For production deployment, consider using a process manager like supervisord or systemd to ensure the script keeps running and to manage automatic restarts if needed.

+## Python 3.12 Compatibility

+This project has been updated to use Python 3.12, which offers:

+- Improved performance
+- Better error messages with more precise information
+- Enhanced type hinting and static analysis
+- More efficient memory management

+If you're upgrading from a previous version:

+1. Make sure you have Python 3.12 installed
+2. Update your virtual environment if you're using one
+3. Reinstall dependencies using Poetry: `poetry install`

+Docker users: The Dockerfile has been updated to use the Python 3.12 base image.

 ## Contributing